17molebr/SIMPI/README.md

 * simpi.cpp

 ## The User File
-The user.cpp file is the file in which the user needs to change to run math calculations.
+The user.cpp file is the file in which a user needs to change to run math calculations.

 ## The MPI File
 The mpi.cpp file is the file that will run the user file for each process, additionly it is the file that is actully run by a user.